The Atacama Cosmology Telescope: Detection of the Pairwise Kinematic Sunyaev-Zel'dovich Effect with SDSS DR15 Galaxies: Impact of analysis assumptions on kSZ signal extraction

 \item {\it Aperture photometry -- Pixel size and submap precision:} We found that two pixel parameters used in the DB17 analysis to determine which pixels are included in the aperture photometry for a given cluster were approximated/rounded: the ``CDELT" parameter determining the pixel size and a second parameter determining which pixel serves as the central pixel for the submap.
 We found that using the full rather than approximated values led to differences in which pixels are identified in the disc/annulus and a consequent change in the predicted signal. \item {\it Aperture photometry -- Reprojection:} We account for the geometrical projection effects that modify the equal area treatment in aperture photometry when the cluster location is near the poles rather than the equator by using the \texttt{Pixell} reprojection subroutine. \item{\it Aperture photometry -- Pixel vs. tracer galaxy-centering:} In DB17, the aperture photomety was centered around the center of the pixel in which the tracer galaxy is located.
 In this analysis, we implement a ``galaxy-centered" approach rather than a ``pixel-centered" approach in translating the coordinates.
 This means we determine which temperature values are within the disc and annulus centered on the coordinates of the tracer galaxy itself, as opposed to translating the tracer galaxy coordinates to the reference pixel and populating the disc based on the center of the pixel.
 As in DB17, we use postage stamps rather than full map to speed up the code. \texttt{Pixell} is used to create reprojected postage stamps recentered on the galaxy location.

 \item{\it Aperture photometry -- Fractional pixel weighting:} In implementing the aperture photometry, we account for cases in which pixels are only partially included in the annulus or disc.
 This includes both pixels centered outside of the disc or ring, and is especially important for pixels that span between the disc and annulus.
-This is done by creating a finer resolution pixel grid as described in section~\ref{sec:form:pw}. \item{\it Aperture photometry -- Noise weighting:} We compared flat and noise-weighting schemes for differencing the kSZ temperature decrements in the pairwise momentum estimator in (\ref{eq:phat}) and found little difference in the resulting signal. \item {\it Pairwise estimation -- Mitigating redshift evolution: } In both this paper and DB17, the effects of redshift evolution in the kSZ signature within a comoving separation bin are accounted for by subtracting a redshift averaged temperature estimate, $\bar T_{AP}$, in (\ref{eq:TAPbar}).
+This is done by creating a finer resolution pixel grid as described in section~\ref{sec:form:pw}. \item{\it Aperture photometry -- Noise weighting:} We compared flat and noise-weighting schemes for differencing the kSZ temperature decrements in the pairwise momentum estimator in (\ref{eq:phat}) and found little difference in the resulting signal. \item{\it Aperture photometry -- Aperture size:} We compare the signal and covariance derived from aperture photometry with a fixed 2.1' aperture at all redshifts, and an aperture that varies with redshift in proportion to the angular diameter distance, $D_A$, calculated assuming the best fit Planck cosmology, $\Theta(z) = 2.1' D_A(z)/D_A(z=0.5)$, scaled to be 2.1' at the sample's mean redshift.
+In Fig.~\ref{fig:aperture} we show that the signal and covariance, for the tracer galaxy sample used in this analysis, are minimally affected by the choice of fixed or redshift-varying aperture size.

+\item {\it Pairwise estimation -- Mitigating redshift evolution: } In both this paper and DB17, the effects of redshift evolution in the kSZ signature within a comoving separation bin are accounted for by subtracting a redshift averaged temperature estimate, $\bar T_{AP}$, in (\ref{eq:TAPbar}).
 In Fig.~\ref{fig:wiggleT} we show that the assumptions about the redshift smoothing factor $\sigma_z$ do not significantly impact the signal extraction, with the differences in signal being far smaller than the statistical uncertainties in the covariance estimation process. \end{itemize}